 7. Preps for Restoration: Once all push piers have been installed, load tested, and the installation data at each placement recorded; lifting head assemblies and hydraulic lifting rams are placed on the steel piers.
 The lifting cylinders are connected with one or more manifolds and operated using a hydraulic pump.

 8. Restoration: Under careful supervision, the load is transferred from the existing failing strata under the foundation, to the load tested piers.
 The structure can be transferred gently and evenly lifted to as close to the original elevation or to the recommendation of the engineer.
 The nuts at the pier caps are secured at each placement and the lifting equipment is removed.

 9. Clean Up: The soil that was excavated at each steel push pier placement is now replaced and compacted.
 The site is left clean and neat.

-If you have noticed cracks in your drywall, brick or foundation you might need steel push piers to provide structural support foundation repairs.
-Whether your foundation is concrete block, poured concrete or composed of stone, steel push piers should be your first choice as a foundation repair solution.
+If you have noticed cracks in your drywall, brick or, foundation you might need steel push piers.
+They will provide structural support foundation repairs.
+Whether your foundation is concrete block, poured concrete, or composed of stone, steel push piers should be your first choice as a foundation repair solution.
 Foundation repair or structural underpinning projects, with steel push piers, are usually completed in just days, not weeks.